kdklv/pond/README.md

 ## Roadmap

-The pluggable design keeps these mostly additive:
+The architecture is pluggable — these are mostly additive:

 - **Browser** — browse/search the tree to jump to a specific video (key mapped, UI not built).
 - **Sleep timer** — power the Pi down cleanly on a timer (key mapped, logic not built).